2026 U.S. Open Fan Information Guide

 - Photography, video, and audio recording are permitted throughout the course, but content must not be used for commercial purposes.

-- Live streaming or shot-by-shot coverage of any player (with or without video) is not permitted at any time throughout championship week.
+- Live streaming or shot-by-shot coverage of any player (with or without video) for any purpose (including, but not limited to, for betting/gambling purposes), is not permitted at any time throughout the championship.

 - All posted signage and instructions from championship staff and volunteers must be observed.